 Do you have a connecting flight in the USA?
 Then you always have to apply for an ESTA, except if you possess an American passport or US visa.
 Even if you do not leave the airport in the USA during the layover period, you are still required to possess an ESTA.
-You can only apply for this travel permit before departure.
+You can only apply for this travel authorization before departure.
 As early as during check-in at your initial flight, you will be checked for a valid travel permit, based on your passport number.

 Transfer or Transit